Characterization of distinguished matrices of isolated hypersurface singularities through their spectral numbers: Review of results on the simply laced root lattices

 is a single $\Br_{l(w)}\ltimes \{\pm 1\}^{l(w)}$ orbit if and only if $w$ has index 1, so if and only if for some (or any) reduced presentation $(\alpha_1,...,\alpha_{l(w)})$ of $w$ the subroot lattice $U:=\sum_{i=1}^{l(w)}\Z\cdot \alpha_i$ is a primitive sublattice of $H_\Z$, so $H_\Z/U$ has no torsion. \end{theorem}

-\begin{remarks} (i) In the tables \ref{tab3.1}--\ref{tab3.4}, in many cases $H_\Z/U$ has no torsion and in many cases $H_\Z/U$ has torsion.
+\begin{remarks} (i) In the Tables \ref{tab3.1}--\ref{tab3.4}, in many cases $H_\Z/U$ has no torsion and in many cases $H_\Z/U$ has torsion.

-(ii) In the case of $(H_\Z,I)$ an irreducible homogeneous root lattice and $w$ a Coxeter element, Deligne \cite{De74} proved the a priori slightly stronger statement that the set in \eqref{3.2} is a single $\Br_n$ orbit (and not only a single $\Br_n\ltimes\{\pm 1\}^n$ orbit).
-But with Lemma \ref{t2.10} and Lemma \ref{t2.11} (i) his result follows from Theorem \ref{t3.12}.
+(ii) In the case of $(H_\Z,I)$ an irreducible simply laced root lattice and $w$ a Coxeter element, Deligne \cite{De74} proved the a priori slightly stronger statement that the set in \eqref{3.2} is a single $\Br_n$ orbit (and not only a single $\Br_n\ltimes\{\pm 1\}^n$ orbit).
+But with Lemma \ref{t2.10} and Lemma \ref{t2.11} (a)(i) his result follows from Theorem \ref{t3.14}.

-(iii) Voigt \cite{Vo85} showed more generally for any homogeneous root lattice without summands of type $A_1$ and any quasi-Coxeter element $w$ that the set in \eqref{3.2} is a single $\Br_n$ orbit.
+(iii) Voigt \cite{Vo85} showed more generally for any simply laced root lattice without summands of type $A_1$ and any quasi-Coxeter element $w$ that the set in \eqref{3.2} is a single $\Br_n$ orbit.
 He had to forbid summands of type $A_1$ because sign changes of their roots cannot be carried out by braids.

 (iv) Though if one cares only about a single $\Br_n\ltimes\{\pm 1\}^n$ orbit (and not a $\Br_n$ orbit), one can allow summands of type $A_1$.
-Voigt's result implies Theorem \ref{t3.12} in this case.
+Voigt's result implies Theorem \ref{t3.14} in this case.

-Because an element $w$ of index 1 is a quasi-Coxeter element in the subroot lattice $U=U_\Q\cap H_\Z$, Voigt's result implies the {\it if} implication in Theorem \ref{t3.12}.
+Because an element $w$ of index 1 is a quasi-Coxeter element in the subroot lattice $U=U_\Q\cap H_\Z$, Voigt's result implies the {\it if} implication in Theorem \ref{t3.14}.

-(v) The {\it if} implication in Theorem \ref{t3.12} was reproved by Baumeister, Gobet, Roberts and Wegener \cite{BaGRW17}.
+(v) The {\it if} implication in Theorem \ref{t3.14} was reproved by Baumeister, Gobet, Roberts and Wegener \cite{BaGRW17}.
 The {\it only if} implication was first observed and proved by them.

 (vi) Though they did not use the condition

 but the condition

 Their definition of condition (C2) is slightly involved.
 The equivalence $(C1)\iff (C2)$ is not obvious.